10010101001/galactic-couriers/README.md

 ### TO-DO List
 ***Spoilers ahead***
 - [ ] **Conclude chapter 2** *(after all the other things are done)*
-- [ ] Add options to defer or skip all non-critical missions
+- [ ] Add options to defer or skip all non-critical ch1/2 missions
 - [ ] Create jobs unique to the Courier star cluster
 - [ ] Create custom outfits for the Ar'leng
 - [ ] Add a side-story with levelled boss fights
 - [ ] Add an option to adopt the Courier ship swizzle
 - [ ] Create custom hails for Courier pilots
 - [ ] Create custom news popups for Courier spaceports
-- [ ] Add reminders for easy to miss "meet me ..." mission triggers in chapter 1 and 2
+- [ ] Add reminders for easy to miss "meet me ..." ch1/2 mission triggers
+- [ ] Add log entries for ch1/2 missions

 ___
 ### Story overview